-It is important to see a doctor for itchiness if the cause is not obvious.
+It’s important to see a doctor for itchiness if the cause isn’t obvious.
 A doctor can find the underlying cause and provide treatments for relief.
 Several home remedies such as over-the-counter creams and moisturizers work well for itching.

-Itchiness can be generalized (all over the body) or localized to one spot.
+Itchiness can be generalized (all over the body) or localized to one small region or spot.
 The possible causes are numerous and varied.
-It may be a result of something very serious, such as kidney failure or diabetes, or can come from something less severe, such as dry skin or insect bites.
+It may be a result of something very serious, such as kidney failure or diabetes (though uncommon), or can come from something less severe, such as dry skin or insect bites (more likely).

 Many skin conditions that are common can cause itchy skin.
 The following can affect any area of skin on the body: